infinit3labs/docker-dev/README.md

    Then rebuild and start: `docker compose -f docker-compose.secure.yaml up -d --build`.
 If you need both architectures, build a multi-arch image with Buildx: `docker buildx build --platform linux/amd64,linux/arm64 -t your/image:tag --push .` and reference it in compose.

 Notes for multi-arch:
-- The Dockerfile is now arch-aware (JAVA_HOME and Oracle Instant Client adapt to amd64/arm64).
+- The Dockerfile is now fixed to amd64 (JAVA_HOME and Oracle Instant Client pinned to x64).
 - For local-only use on one machine, you can omit Buildx and just `docker compose build` on that machine.
 - For sharing across archs, use Buildx to push a multi-arch tag and reference it via `IMAGE_NAME`.